Chanthuru Suppiah

-Chanturu a/l Suppiah (born 14 December 1987) is a Malaysian professional footballer who plays as a right winger for a Sarawak United.
+Chanturu a/l Suppiah (born 14 December 1987) is a Malaysian professional footballer who plays as a right winger for second division Malaysia M3 League club Harini FT.

 Club career

 Early career

 Chanturu was born in Kulim, Kedah but he never played for his hometown team Kedah as a professional footballer.
 He started his career in football with Telekom Malaysia President Cup at the age of 19 in 2007.
 In 2008, he joined Kuala Lumpur President's Cup team.

 Kelantan

 Chanturu signed a contract with Penang in 2009.
 His performance during a league match against Kelantan has attracted Kelantan's coach that time, B. Sathianathan.
 For 2010 season, he officially signed a contract with Kelantan.
 He has won the 2010 Malaysia Cup, the 2011 Malaysia Super League title, the 2012 Malaysia Super League title, the 2012 Malaysia FA Cup and the 2012 Malaysia Cup while playing for Kelantan.
 During his stay with Kelantan, he was also affectionately nicknamed the "Kelantan Express" or "Turbo Chan" by Kelantan's fans for his superb speed on the field.